cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: I only want to produce a library.
 ------------------------------------

-A: use the -lib_only flag
+A: use the -lib_only flag:

 ::